Grease (film): Production

+The film rights to the musical Grease were originally acquired by producer Steve Krantz in 1974, who planned to make it into an animated feature to be directed by Robert Taylor.
+Krantz commented, "[A]s a spoof of the 1950's which doesn't take itself too seriously, it is, I'm convinced, a property that lends itself best to the cartoon film form."
+However, Krantz's option expired after two years, after which producers Robert Stigwood and Allan Carr purchased the rights in order to make the musical into a live-action film.

-Director Randal Kleiser took numerous liberties with the original source material, most notably moving the setting from an urban Chicago setting (based on William Howard Taft High School), as the original musical had been, to a more suburban locale, reflecting his own teenage years at Radnor High School in the suburbs of Philadelphia.
-Writer Warren Casey was said to have based the high school on Gorton High School in Yonkers, New York.
+The director, Randal Kleiser, took numerous liberties with the original source material, most notably moving the setting from an urban Chicago setting (based on William Howard Taft High School), as the original musical had been, to a more suburban locale, reflecting his own teenage years at Radnor High School in the suburbs of Philadelphia.
+The writer Warren Casey was said to have based the high school on Gorton High School in Yonkers, New York.
 He had little control over the musical aspects of the film; his choice of theme song, a composition by Charles Fox and Paul Williams, was overruled when Robert Stigwood and Allan Carr commissioned a song from Stigwood's client Barry Gibb at the last minute.